sdurani/iCloset-V2/README.md

 ## Features

-- **Interactive Closet**: Browse through, edit, and discard each clothing item with ease.
+- **Interactive Closet**: Browse through and discard each clothing item with ease.
-- **Outfit Maker**: Users can explore their unique style by mixing and matching their pieces to create and save a new outfit they've never tried wearing before, enhancing the creative interactive experience.
+- **Outfit Maker**: Explore your unique style by mixing and matching pieces to create an outfit for every occasion and add it to your collection for a creative interactive experience.

 ## Tech Stack